Information Systems/Information Technology

 This course focuses on the qualities that go into a sound Network Security Monitoring (NSM) system.
 Hands-on exercises use various network protocol analyzers and other tools to detect, investigate, and respond to network and system attacks.
 Students will learn how identify authorized and unauthorized malicious activity on an information systems network.
 Prerequisite: Admission to the program or permission of instructor.

 Hardening a computer reduces the attack surface by disabling functionality that is not required while maintaining the minimum functionality that is required.
 Students will learn to apply the key system hardening principles of segregation of duties, dual control, principle of least privilege, and economy of mechanism.
 This course covers system hardening techniques for physical devices & connections, network devices, Windows and Unix/Linux server operating systems, and cross-platform applications.
+Prerequisite: Admission into the program or permission of instructor.

 This course provides practical experience in information systems and technology.
 Students apply knowledge and skills learned in classes as they work in settings relevant to their future employment plans.
 This is part 1 of a 2 quarter series.
 Prerequisite: Permission of the instructor.